Identify the following situations as an example of a negative or a positive externality:

 |8 million gallons||150||1300|

 - Using the information in Table 12.8, calculate the marginal costs and marginal benefits of reducing sewage emissions for this city.
-See Cost and Industry Structure if you need a refresher on how to calculate marginal costs.
+See Production, Costs and Industry Structure if you need a refresher on how to calculate marginal costs.

 - What is the optimal level of sewage for this city?

-- Why not just pass a law that zero sewage can be emitted?
+- Why not just pass a law that firms can emit zero sewage?
 After all, the total benefits of zero emissions exceed the total costs.